projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 **Downsampling**

 Reduces resolution of output, use this to gain performance at the cost of quality.
 Try lowering quality parameter first as this reduces quality dramatically.
 Having high quality setting with downsampling enabled serves no purpose.
+Alternatively, use this option if you have some sort of supersampling enabled - as high pixel density would have adverse effect on performance without much visual impact.

 **Luminance Sensitivity**